deep-learning-mit/staging/_posts/2023-11-09-sparse-autoencoders-for-interpretable-rlhf.md

 toc:
   - name: Introduction  # including an interactive demo of our sparse autoencoder for Pythia 6.9B
   - name: Related Work  # literature review of 8-10 highly relevant papers or blogs, with 1-3 sentences thoughtfully summarizing and connecting the idea in each one
+  - name: Background  # quickly explaining autoencoder, sparse autoencoder (and any other concepts needed)
   - name: Methods # including one subsection rigorously defining our sparse autoencoders, one subsection for PPO and the reward model (including our auxiliary parameters for RLHF), and one subsection for the datasets we experimented on (openwebtext, and a little with chess)
   - name: Experiments  # Did we find that our SAE-surgery model performed under RLHF?
 Example: could it detect to minimize swear words?
   - name: Discussion